refinedev/refine/documentation/docs/guides-and-concepts/data-provider/graphql.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-**refine** [graphql](https://github.com/pankod/refine/tree/master/packages/graphql) and [strapi-graphql](https://github.com/pankod/refine/tree/master/packages/strapi-graphql) data provider built with [gql-query-builder](https://github.com/atulmy/gql-query-builder) and [graphql-request](https://github.com/prisma-labs/graphql-request) is made for graphql implemantation.
+**refine** [graphql](https://github.com/pankod/refine/tree/master/packages/graphql) and [strapi-graphql](https://github.com/pankod/refine/tree/master/packages/strapi-graphql) data provider built with [gql-query-builder](https://github.com/atulmy/gql-query-builder) and [graphql-request](https://github.com/prisma-labs/graphql-request) is made for GraphQL implemantation.
 It aims to create a query dynamically with [gql-query-builder](https://github.com/atulmy/gql-query-builder) and send requests with [graphql-request](https://github.com/prisma-labs/graphql-request).

-## Graphql Query Builder
+## GraphQL Query Builder

 [GraphQL Query Builder](https://github.com/atulmy/gql-query-builder) allows us to build queries and mutations.
 The `getList`, `getMany` and `getOne` methods in our `dataProvider` generate a query to send a request.
 On the other hand, the `create`, `createMany`, `update`, `updateMany`, `deleteOne` and `deleteMany` methods generate a mutation to send a request.